Hospitals & Services

 Any changes in your address, telephone numbers or next of kin

 If you are unable to keep the appointment then please phone the department on (03) 364 0020 to arrange another time.
-Find out where we are located - Oncology Service Map 01/07/13
+Find out where we are located - Oncology Location Map

 When you arrive in the department please let the receptionist know who you are and who your appointment is with.
 The reception staff will direct you to the appropriate waiting room.
 Please allow plenty of time to get here, and remember that parking at the hospital is limited.